 There is an increasing interest in farming and land is the most important item in that regard.
 Therefore, site selection for farming purposes is a vital discussion for the farmer.

 We are presenting very important points or factors with elaborations, to consider in when you want to acquire land for agricultural purpose.

 First, we would like to state the general definition of agriculture which we believe is the pillar for all the land acquisition considerations.
-Basically, Agriculture in the cultivation of crops and the rearing of crops to produce food for human consumption.
+Basically, Agriculture is the cultivation of crops and the rearing of animals to produce food for human consumption.

 Now let us look at the points to consider in site selection for farming purpose.